ESDLMapEditorESSIM/ESDLValidator/README.md

 The `pre-push` git hook should be installed to avoid **project-specific** validation functions (which should be defined and stored under `esdlvalidator/validation/functions/projects/`) from being pushed to an open GitHub repository.

-This does not affect when pushing changes to the internal gitlab repository (both project-specific functions and generic functions can be pushed to remotes).
+This does not affect when pushing changes to the internal gitlab repository (both project-specific or generic functions can be pushed to remotes).

 At the project root, run the command in a bash terminal to set up git hooks.